loid122/writeups/vulnhub/Empire: Breakout/Readme.md

 <img width="984" height="292" alt="image" src="https://github.com/user-attachments/assets/6a4b6178-9909-4489-a752-52c05a7e4c91" />
 \
-So ,we have a password but not a username , so i run
+So ,we have a password but not a username , so i run this command
 ```bash
 enum4linux -a 192.168.0.112
 [+] Enumerating users using SID S-1-22-1 and logon username '', password ''
 S-1-22-1-1000 Unix User\cyber (Local User)
 ```
-\
 Now , i try to login into the service on port 20000 with the credentials
 \
 <img width="229" height="766" alt="image" src="https://github.com/user-attachments/assets/ac6994fc-2813-42cb-8bdc-c97f946cb806" />